The heroic last stand of the Samurai: The tragic failure of the Satsuma Rebellion

 It increased military spending and implemented reforms to modernize the armed forces.
 This laid the foundation for Japan's emergence as a military power in the 20th century.

-Today, the Satsuma Rebellion is remembered as a symbol of the samurai's last stand against modernization and westernization, and Saigo Takamori is revered as a hero and a symbol of resistance.
+Today, the Satsuma Rebellion is remembered as a symbol of the samurai's last stand against modernization and westernization, and Saigo Takamori is revered as a hero and a symbol of samurai spirit and resistance but also as a tragic hero with a complex legacy.

 His legacy continues to inspire many in Japan, and his story has been adapted into numerous books, films, and other works of art.